The word omnivore is based on the Latin word “omni,” which means, “all,” or “everything.”

 Omnivore Mammals

-The largest group of omnivores are mammals, which includes bears and raccoons as well as primates, rats and pigs.
+The largest group of omnivores are mammals, which include bears and raccoons as well as primates, rats and pigs.
 The bear is a prime example of an omnivorous mammal.
 It eats berries, fish, grasses and insects depending on the season.

 Raccoons can adapt their diet by eating mammals, insects, amphibians and plants.
 They will also eat human food.
 Primates such as chimpanzees consume a variety of foods from vegetation to termites.